home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ###### Disable Z-Wave JS logging

 1. Go to the Z-Wave integration panel: {% my integration badge domain="zwave_js" %}
-2. Click `Disable debug logging` on the left hand side of the screen.
+2. Select `Disable debug logging` on the left-hand side of the screen.

 The log level will be reset to its previous value for the integration, library, and driver, and the Home Assistant frontend will automatically send you the Z-Wave logs generated during that time period for download.